-Close by, also on the south side Main Street is The Rackham Church of England Primary School (a maintained school that works with the Local Authority).
+Close by, also on the south side Main Street is The Rackham Church of England Primary School (member of Diocese of Ely Muti-Academy Trust).
 The school come termly into church but it cannot accommodate the whole school; the current priest in charge regularly leads collective worship in school.
-Witchford Village College in Manor Road (for 11-

-16 year olds) is a member of the Eastern Alliance Multi-Academy Trust which draws pupils from the surrounding eleven villages.
+Witchford Village College in Manor Road (for 1116 year olds) is a member of the Eastern Alliance Multi-Academy Trust which draws pupils from the surrounding eleven villages.